 Hardware

 - AfterShokz OpenMove Headphones.
-These bone-conducting headphones are an excellent option for students who have damaged ear drums but healthy cochleas, as they transmit sound by sending vibrations through the skull rather than the air in your ear.
+These bone-conducting headphones are an excellent option for students with damaged ear drums but healthy cochleas, as they transmit sound by sending vibrations through the skull rather than the air in the ear.

 - Sakobs Computer Soundbars.
-If you’d prefer not to use headphones, you should consider upgrading from your device’s internal speakers to a more powerful set of external speakers.
-For example, the Sakobs line of soundbar-style computer speakers are affordable and offer excellent audio quality.
+If you prefer not to use headphones, consider upgrading from your device’s internal speakers to a more powerful set of external speakers.
+For example, the Sakobs line of soundbar-style computer speakers is affordable and offers excellent audio quality.

 Apps | ||